Jonathan Harlen

 Jonathan Harlen is a New Zealand-born author, academic and musician now resident in Australia.
 He has published more than 30 novels for adults, young adults, and children.
 He has won numerous awards for young adult fiction including the Wilderness Society Literature Award, the NSW Office of Multicultural Affairs Literature Award, the Australian Association of Family Therapists Book Award, and the Royal Society for the Blind Talking Book Award.
 His novels have twice been recognised as Notable Books by the Children's Book Council of Australia, and have been published in nine countries.

 Early life

 Harlen was born in Wellington, and attended Wellington College, and Victoria University of Wellington, where he majored in English and political science.
-He completed his final year of university in Jerusalem after falling in love with an Israeli girl and moving to that country.
+He completed his final year of university study in Jerusalem, Israel, after falling in love with an Israeli girl.
 He settled in Australia in 1986, where he worked initially as a journalist.
-He wrote comedy for radio station Triple J for two years before turning to writing fiction.
+He wrote comedy for radio station Triple J for two years and played in a variety of blues and rock bands before turning to writing fiction.